 The Escalade over-index is mechanical.
 Financial-services principals relocating from New York, San Francisco and Chicago brought with them a preference for SUV-class for in-city principal moves — partly weather (Miami summer downpours destroy the sedan-with-luggage workflow), partly the family-and-staff travel pattern that family offices route through Miami year-round, partly that the Brickell-to-Aventura and Brickell-to-Bal Harbour drives are long enough that the sedan-class interior premium starts to matter.

 Bob Mann of R.W.
-Mann & Co has framed the broader cross-city ground spend pattern as one where corporate programs increasingly book “the metro, not the operator” — meaning the principal expects the same standard in Miami as in Manhattan, but accepts that the local operator and local rate card will differ.
+Mann & Co has framed the broader cross-city ground spend pattern as one where corporate programs increasingly book “the metro, not the operator” — meaning the principal expects the same standard in Miami as in Manhattan, and increasingly wants a single national-standard relationship to hold that standard across both.
 The GBTA Foundation’s 2025 Business Travel Index, released in December 2025, projected U.S. ground transportation spend growth at 6.4 percent for 2026, with the Sun Belt metros — Miami, Austin, Nashville, Charlotte — outpacing the national average by roughly 200 basis points.

 Methodology